 5) Consider if an evaluation is needed.

-If you are in a position now where your child has been struggling for some time despite receiving additional interventions or academic/behavioral support at home, it may be time to consider completing an evaluation.
+If your child has been struggling for some time despite receiving additional interventions or academic/behavioral support at home, it may be time to consider completing an evaluation.
 We usually recommend this for behavior when those behaviors are having a negative impact on your child’s functioning either at home, school, or in the community.

 If your child is struggling at school, you can write a letter requesting this testing.
 Remember to always put these requests in writing, as the school is then held to specific legal guidelines.
 Remember that if testing is done through the school, the school is only going to give you information on if your child is eligible for special education services.
 They typically do not give specific medical diagnoses.
 Thus, you may also wish to find a psychologist or neuropsychologist who specializes in evaluating children if you want more specific and detailed recommendations tailored to your child’s diagnosis.